alesm0101/finances/README.md

-# Info
+# RESTful API with MongoDB

-A simple RESTful API working with mongo and express
+A simple **RESTful API** working with **MongoDB, Node and Express**

 ## Dependencies:
+MONGODB -> No SQL server
+NODE ->  JavaScript run-time environment for executing JavaScript code server-side
+	mongoose -> MongoDB validation, casting and business logic from backend express -> web application framework

+	middlewares:
+		body-parser
+		method-override

+## Quick Start

+Please make sure that you have node and **mongodb** installed.

 > To create the package.json:

 ```shell